larryschirmer/url-shortener/docs/README.md

 - Admin users:
   - Can create/edit/delete short URLs
-  - Can use ETL endpoints
+  - Can use Admin endpoints
   - Can create "Listed" URLs (i.e. URLs that are shows to non-logged in users)
 - Guest users:
   - Can create/edit/delete short URLs
-  - Cannot use ETL endpoints
+  - Cannot use Admin endpoints
   - Cannot create "Listed" URLs

 For non-logged in users, the home page will show a list of all "Listed" URLs.
 These will belong to any of the admin users.
 If a user is logged in, they will see a list of only the links they have created.